Delivery Firm Glovo Riders In Spain To Become Employees - UrduPoint

 After the law came into effect, Glovo agreed to employ riders for its online supermarkets but kept those delivering restaurant meals as freelancers under a new statute that it said strengthened their autonomy.

+Glovo has appealed the fines.
+It argues the infringements cited by the labour ministry took place before the new law came into effect.

 "No matter how big it is, no matter how much power it has, no big technology can impose itself on democracy.
-Today democracy has won in our country," Labour Minister Yolanda Diaz told reporters.
+Today democracy has won in our country," Labour Minister Yolanda Diaz told reporters, adding "the principle of legality has been imposed".

-"The principle of legality has been imposed and finally, I insist, this company is going to regularise and comply with its obligations," she added.

 Recent Stories